-Pair the watch with the Huawei Health app, available for iOS and Android, and the data it captures can feed into either Google Fit or MyFitnessPal on an Android device, or Apple Health when using an iPhone.
+Pair the watch with the Huawei Health app, available for iOS and Android (pairing was quick, thanks to this method) and the data it captures can feed into either Google Fit or MyFitnessPal on an Android device, or Apple Health when using an iPhone.
 This means everything from workouts to steps and heart rate aren’t confined to Huawei’s app, but can be accessed across all your devices, and be fed into other services.

 iPhone notifications are also supported, just like on Android, and you can use the Huawei Watch GT 2 to make phone calls on thanks to a speaker and mic loaded up - Dick Tracy style.